LTCH, LTCHW CLASS ACTION NOTIC - GuruFocus.com

-Investors are hereby notified that they have 60 days from this notice to move the Court to serve as lead plaintiff in this action.
+Investors are hereby notified that they have until October 31, 2022 to move the Court to serve as lead plaintiff in this action.

-If you suffered a loss on your Latch investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https%3A%2F%2Fwww.glancylaw.com%2Fcases%2Flatch-inc%2F.
-You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] or visit our website at www.glancylaw.com to learn more about your rights.

 On August 25, 2022, after the market closed, Latch revealed that it would restate financial statements for 2021 and the first quarter of 2022 due to revenue recognition errors related to the sale of hardware devices.
 Specifically, the Company stated that “certain revenue recognition errors occurred as a result of unreported sales arrangements due to sales activity that was inconsistent with the Company’s internal controls and procedures.”